ObjectModules/deploy/[Mapping]-Employment.md

 Based on the concept of mapping then a new process shall follow these basic rules:
 * Have one assigned User Repository and one assigned Organization Repository
-* The title of new repositories shall be different with routines
+* The title of new repositories shall be different with the routines

 The process of routines shall be able to continue its task